Bullseye (Marvel Comics): Return

-Bullseye's body was later stolen by Lady Bullseye and The Hand from SHIELD custody, but a botched resurrection left him an invalid who had to rely on a life support system to survive.
+Bullseye's body is stolen by Lady Bullseye and the Hand from S.H.I.E.L.D. custody.
+Their botched resurrection process leaves Bullseye invalid and reliant on a life support system to survive.
 To get revenge, he is revealed to be the mastermind behind Klaw, Coyote, and Ikari's actions against Daredevil.
 He is later found by the hero who defeated Ikari and Lady Bullseye.
-The warehouse where they were is subsequently destroyed, and Bullseye is nearly drowned in radioactive waste, leaving him scarred and blind.

-Bullseye would go on to have his body-fully repaired by the Hand in an encounter with Elektra when he was contracted by the Assassins Guild to target Elektra's allies.
+The warehouse where they are in is destroyed; Bullseye is nearly drowned in radioactive waste, leaving him scarred and blind.
+Bullseye would go on to have his body fully repaired by the Hand.